trevor-henderson/CloudNotes/README.md

 taken while going through study materials for various Cloud Technologies and Platforms

 ## Contribution
-Have notes you would find valuable or see something that needs correcting?
+Have notes you would find valuable or see something that needs correction?
 Feel free to open a PR to add your content and add me as a reviewer.

 ## Repository Structure